JDP ECON

 EXPOcheckTM Quick Conclusions - EXPO 2008.

 With final numbers on the attendance dynamics of Expo 2008 just in, a quick conclusion on the attendance generation of the Zaragoza Expo brings up several points.
 Reported attendance at the event reached 5,650,941 visitors, slightly lower than the 6.045 million estimated by the Expo Authority and the 6.6 million planning estimate from JDP ECON.
 Most thought that Expo 2008 was run efficiently and well planned, but several important decisions occurred that deterred even greater success, even above both planning estimates.
 The limit on the sale of season tickets, which sold fast and well prior to their limit, cost the Expo visitation.
 While it is understandable to limit such due to fears of repeat visitation from the local public overwhelming site density numbers, (Zaragossa did get 57.6% of its visitors from the metro area in any case) this is too often a mistake made by Expo authorities.
 In the same vein, ticket sales at some locations did not allow for pre-sale of tickets for the final two weeks of expo days.
 Don't truncate sales.
 They mean visits, profit, and great word of mouth.
 International visitors to the expo were lower than expected, only 3.6% of the attendance.
-Future expos, particularly the new "recognized" three month event must find a better avenue to spur such attendance.
-Additional use of televised events prior to opening day (the Closing Ceremony was viewed by 54 million; some of these must be viewing prior to Opening Day) and perhaps a detwinning of the Olympic Games with the Expo year, particularly if that Games occur during the duration of the expo, should be considered.
-Expo 2008 should be proud of their success in the first of its kind "recognized" expo category.
-Now on to Shanghai, Yeosu, and Milan.

 EXPOcheck TM Shanghai, China's Expo 2010